 Farming is the dominant economic activity of the world’s poor.
 One Acre Fund makes that activity significantly more productive.
 At this moment, we have the practical capacity to absorb resources productively and to realistically plan for continent-scale impact.

 Sub-Saharan Africa is home to nearly 50 million smallholder families who our model could benefit.
-Although One Acre Fund’s achievements to date have been noteworthy, we are only serving between 1%-2% of these farmers in.
-Put another way, we are failing to serve more than 48 million families.
+Although One Acre Fund’s achievements to date have been noteworthy, we are only serving between 2%-3% of these farmers.
+Put another way, we are failing to serve more than 47 million families.

 This is a moment to dream boldly.
-One Acre Fund is passionate about reaching the poorest communities, empowering farmers as market actors rather than passive aid recipients, and we generate proven impact.
-We have an actionable vision what is achievable via the following focuses.
+One Acre Fund is passionate about reaching the poorest communities, empowering farmers as market actors rather than passive aid recipients, generating proven impact.
+We have an actionable plan to achieve our vision through the following focuses.

-Core program: With the right resources, we are capable of doubling our core program by 2023, to serve around two million households per year.
+Core program: With the right resources, we can dramatically expand our core program by 40% by 2023, to serve around 1.9 million households per year.
 As we continue to test our model in new countries, such as our new Nigeria pilot, we will expand into new markets.
-Importantly, through technology innovation (for instance, use of mobile phones for farmer repayment, and tablets for key field activities such as marketing, enrollment, and training), we will drive down our field cost per farmer significantly.
+Importantly, through technology innovation (for instance, the use of mobile phones for farmer repayment, and tablets for key field activities such as marketing, enrollment, and training), we will drive down our field cost per farmer significantly.

 Impact ventures: We also need to work with other, larger-scale actors.
-We plan to rapidly scale-up of system change—for example, agroforestry and seed work in Ethiopia or our multi-faceted work in Rwanda that will reach the majority of the country’s smallholders—enabling us to reach 2.8 million farmers annually in 2023.
-Our work will go far beyond traditional policy advice: because of our operational nature, we will continue to implement programs in the field together with large actors.
+We plan to rapidly scale up our systems change work — for example, agroforestry and seed work in Ethiopia or our multi-faceted work in Rwanda that will reach most of the country’s smallholders — enabling us to reach 2.5 million farmers annually in 2023.
+Our work will go far beyond traditional policy advice: we will continue to implement programs in the field together with large actors.